venividiascii/standard-homeware/README.md

 - Each

 ## Buzzword Bank
 The name of this project is not finalized, so in this place I'll list relevant words that could be used to describe the project.
 Mix and Match, Categories.
 Choose your function and style. homewares. organized. catalog of standard homewares. form and function.
-Good 3D Household Goods and Decor. essentials and accessories
+Good 3D Household Goods and Decor. essentials and accessories, Free Things, Buy My Stuff

 ## Unsorted ideas
 People can submit new sizes